ritvik02/ritvik02/README.md

 - 🔭 Research intern at the **[Surgical Robot Vision Group](https://www.ucl.ac.uk/surgical-robot-vision/)** of **[University College London](https://www.ucl.ac.uk/)**.
 - 🔭 Research assistant at D.J.
 Sanghvi College of Engineering, India.
 - 👯 I’m open to collaborating on research projects in the field of **Computer Vision**.
-- 🤔 I’m looking for help with grad school applications!
-- 💬 Ask me about anything.
 - 📫 You can reach me via **[Linkedin](https://www.linkedin.com/in/ritvik-khandelwal-1912b9190/)**.